Contributing Writer

 What unfolded was a series of trying on the jackets, testing, and experiencing them in real life.
 The first part of the test was snowy and cold.
 But soon, Colorado’s bright sun melted the snow and made conditions mild, necessitating a move to a more wintery climate.

-Later last winter, these jackets were put to the test on more winter road trips from Marble, Colorado to Southern California and back, twice, with a stop in snowy Moab.
-Southern California was in the midst of their storm of the winter, allowing us to further test the jackets’ waterproofing.
-Several of these jackets also ventured to Jackson, Wyoming, for further testing in colder climates with a group of women testers from the adventure community, ILLA.
-These jackets have accompanied us on snowmobiling trips, days and nights around town, while hiking, snowboarding, and skiing, on jaunts to natural hot springs, and more.
+Last winter (2024/2025), these jackets were put to the test on more winter road trips from Marble, Colorado, to Southern California and back, twice, with a stop in snowy Moab.
+Southern California was in the midst of its “storm of the winter,” allowing us to further test the jackets’ waterproofing.
+Several of these jackets also ventured to Jackson, Wyoming, for more testing in colder climates with a group of women testers from the adventure community, ILLA.
+Throughout the winter, these jackets have accompanied us on snowmobiling trips, days and nights around town, while hiking, snowboarding, and skiing, on jaunts to natural hot springs, and more.

-This guide has been updated as our testing continues to reflect new coat winners and additional findings, and we will continue to do so with the latest and greatest winter jackets for women as they hit the market.
-In our most recent update in November of 2024, we added more comparison information between jackets to help you make an informed buying decision, and made sure everything was up-to-date.
+This guide has been updated as our testing continues to reflect new coat winners and additional findings, and we will continue to do so with the jackets we currently possess, as well as new options as they hit the market.
+This December (2025), we added two new jackets based on testing conducted last winter and made sure everything was up-to-date.
 We’ll continue our testing this winter with the latest and greatest winter jackets for women.

 Women’s Winter Jackets Buyer’s Guide